British Airways Flight 2276: Investigation

-The National Transportation Safety Board (NTSB), the American air accident investigative body, dispatched four investigators to the site the day after the incident.
-As well as FAA, Boeing and General Electric involvement, the British Air Accidents Investigation Branch has a representative and that representative has appointed "British Airways and the UK Civil Aviation Authority as technical advisors".
+The National Transportation Safety Board (NTSB), the American air accident investigative body, dispatched four investigators to the site the day after the accident.
+As well as FAA, Boeing and General Electric involvement, the British Air Accidents Investigation Branch had a representative and that representative appointed "British Airways and the UK Civil Aviation Authority as technical advisors".
 Initial NTSB findings were that an uncontained engine failure had occurred and that the "left engine and pylon, left fuselage structure and inboard left wing airplane were substantially damaged by the fire".
 On 6 October 2015, the NTSB issued an update stating that the accident was traced to the failure of the "stage 8–10 spool in the high-pressure compressor section...liberating fragments that breached the engine case and cowling".

 The NTSB released their final report 2 years and 10 months later.
 The cause of the accident was determined as: